QBobWatson/ipe2tikz/README.md

 import`, which should be executed in any `tikzpicture` (or `scope`) using exported Ipe code.

+In this mode, all symbols must already be known to TikZ as keys.

 ### Using Ipe's styles

 Use Ipe's styles if (a) you are more comfortable with Ipe's styles than TikZ's,